json-api-dotnet/JsonApiDotNetCore/docs/usage/options.md

 The default page size used for all resources can be overridden in options (10 by default).
 To disable paging, set it to `null`.
 The maximum page size and number allowed from client requests can be set too (unconstrained by default).

 You can also include the total number of resources in each response.

-Note that when using this feature, it does add some query overhead since we have to also request the total number of resources.
+> [!NOTE]
+> Including the total number of resources adds some overhead, because the count is fetched in a separate query.

 ```c#
 options.DefaultPageSize = new PageSize(25);